efidiles/price-tracker-node-api/README.md

 - Mocha/Istanbul/Chai(expect) for testing/code coverage/assertions
 - Bcrypt to encrypt sensitive data before storing in database
 - Implementation make heavy use of promises using bluebird library

+All the environment variables used by the app are specified in the `config.env.sample` file.
+This file should be renamed/duplicated to `config.env` and the application will default to the values in this file if the variables are not present in system's environment variables.